 My Pokit scope(s)

 New 02Aug2023.
-Updated 24Nov2023.
+Updated 19Jun2024 (where some doubt is cast).
 This note is about some individual scope channel devices which send their curves to a mobile app.
 This app runs on several platforms. «My Pokit scopes» as in plural, is this correct?
 Or should it be called «My Pokit scope»?
 So I changed it to «My Pokit scope(s)».
 Observe Standard disclaimer.

 Fold handling with Collapse-O-Matic plugin